VladimirMakeev/D2ModdingToolset/README.md

   - "stackMaxScoutRange=\[7 : 100\]" changes maximum allowed scout range for parties;
   - "debugHooks=(true/false)" create mss32 proxy dll log files with debug info;
 </details>

+### Scripting:
+The toolset uses Lua for settings and advanced game mechanics.
+See [a relative link](luaApi.md) for detailed information.

 ### Tested on:
 - Disciples 2 Rise of the Elves v3.01 (Akella, Russobit, GOG)